Robin-Sch/rstorage-panel/README.md

 You have one panel, which is like the "master", and then you can have multiple nodes (or one if you want) which is where the files are stored.

+Uploading/Downloading takes some time, this is because of the encryption and decryption part.
+It depends on the CPU of your panel server.

+You would want to host the panel on a high amount of CPU cores and RAM server (file encryption and decryption happens here), and the node(s) on a server with a big disk.

 Note: RStorage isn't done yet, and won't function properly.
 You could help by looking at the what has to be done section down below and creating a PR/issue.

 ## Installation